gwendolynthompson/proxy-tuning/README.md

 **Question**: Why can't we use techniques like LoRA on models like GPT 3.5?
 LoRA requires direct access to the model's parameters and models like GPT 3.5 are proproetary.
-**Question**: Why is it so resource intensive to fine-tune a model?
-It requires a lot of memory, compute power and training time to update a full model.

 ## Challenge
 - Large pretrained models become very resource intensive to fine-tune on specific domains.